 What Is Parking Insurance?

-Parking insurance is comprehensive insurance that protects your vehicles from specific perils when stored or off the road.
+Parking insurance is essentially a modification to your insurance policy that keeps only the comprehensive component that protects your vehicles from specific perils when stored or off the road.
 While you may think parking a vehicle means it’s safe from any threats, you can never be too sure.

 What it Covers

-Parked car insurance protects your vehicle against damage, theft, and vandalism.
-Parking lot accidents are also more common than you think, so parked car insurance is a good policy.
+Parking insurance protects your vehicle against damage, theft, and vandalism, and parking lot accidents are also more common than you think.

 It also provides coverage for: